jayjaybillings/code-sample-examples/README.md

 # code-sample-examples
-This is a project with code samples in multiple languages following the style discussed here https://jayjaybillings.com/2018/01/31/what-does-a-good-code-sample-look-like/
+This is a project with code samples in multiple languages following the style discussed here [my blog article on this topic](https://jayjaybillings.com/2018/01/31/what-does-a-good-code-sample-look-like/).

+## Sample Languages

+C++ - Simple planet example with some CSV I/O and a Makefile.
+Julia - Barebones Julia example created with PkgTemplates and showing a some basic operations.
+(Not yet implemented.)

 ## A note on licenses and copyrights.